Kim Kardashian Told To Grow Up As Bare-Legged ‘Halfway Dead’ Pic Goes Viral

 Rob Kardashian may come somewhat lower-profile than his ultra-famous sisters, but this Kardashian brother boasts the family’s entrepreneurial streak.
 Fans of the family’s merchandise will be familiar with Rob’s Arthur George sock line.

-The Kardashian-Jenner business streak is, of course, also seen by the E! show family’s A-List sisters.
+The Kardashian-Jenner business streak is, of course, also seen by the E! show family’s A-list sisters.
 Kim herself is CEO of best-selling cosmetics line KKW Beauty with a newly-dropped range that’s expanded into all things body.
 Khloe Kardashian has a solid grip on denim and athleisurewear with her popular Good American line.
 While Kourtney Kardashian’s Poosh lifestyle brand is still a new affair with its April launch date, it appears to be doing well.

 A business and Kardashian-Jenner-related headline is, however, never complete without mentioning 21-year-old Kylie Jenner.
 The Kylie Cosmetics CEO became Forbes’ world’s youngest billionaire earlier this year as a result of her makeup empire.

-Fortunately for Kim, not all comments left to The Daily Mail‘s report were negative.
-The star’s beauty was praised and she was told that she looks fantastic.
+Fortunately for Kim, not all comments left to The Daily Mail’s report were negative.
+The star’s beauty was praised, and she was told that she looks fantastic.

 Fans would likely agree that Kim’s posing wasn’t anything to get too heated about, but it looks like this set of viewers had their thoughts.